What is Occupational Asthma?

 After diagnosis, your specialist may prescribe and recommend treatment and drugs to alleviate the symptoms.
 Once the irritant is determined, small amounts may trigger asthma symptoms if you become sensitive to the substance.
 To control your symptoms and prevent asthma attacks, the right medication is prescribed based on your age, symptoms, and triggers.

-For long-term control, oral or inhaled medications may include inhaled corticosteroids, leukotriene modifiers, long-acting beta agonists, combination inhalers and/or theophylline.
+For long-term control, oral or inhaled medications may include inhaled corticosteroids, leukotriene modifiers, long-acting beta agonists, combination inhalers.
 For quick-relief, your specialist may recommend allergy medications, allergy shots and/or omalizumab (Xolair) injections.

 Schedule a Consultation